Beluomini/FreightSimulator/README.md

 ## ⚙️ Configuration

-The backend and frontend have unique configuration files, and, in the project root folder, there is also a configuration file for the variables used in docker.
-It is recommended that environment variable files be present within the backend and frontend directories in addition to the root directory for better functioning of docker-compose.
+To run using Docker, you only need the environment variables in the root folder where the docker-compose.yml file will be.

+If you want to run without Docker in a development environment, you need the environment variables in both the frontend and backend scopes.

 ### Root